 I’ve defined junior designers as professionals with 1-3 years of experience.

-For me, designers who have zero years of experience are basically interns.
-They may have gone through a well-connected boot camp or something, but they likely haven’t done the type of work that constitutes on the job experience.
+For me, designers who have zero years of experience are interns.
+They may have gone through a well-connected boot camp or something, but they likely haven’t done the type of work that constitutes on-the-job experience.

-Junior designers are still honing their craft, which means they’re usually ill-equipped to lead the entire strategy on a UX project.
-That said, these designers can still add tremendous value to your organization with their research and experience design work.
+Junior designers are still honing their craft, so they’re usually ill-equipped to lead the entire strategy of a UX project.
+That said, these designers can still add tremendous value to your organization with their research and experience in design work.

-Mid level designers are practitioners with 4-6 years of experience.
-These designers will have worked on a range of projects and should be more than capable of planning and executing the UX strategy for your organization.
+Mid-level designers are practitioners with 4-6 years of experience.
+These designers will have worked on various projects and should be more than capable of planning and executing the UX strategy for your organization.

-These designers should also have certain specialties with UX design, i.e., visual design, interaction design, or user research.
-Now, that doesn’t mean they can’t perform more than one specialty, but it does mean they’ll be stronger in certain areas.
+These designers should also have certain specialties in UX design, i.e., visual design, interaction design, or user research.
+Now, that doesn’t mean they can’t perform more than one specialty, but they’ll be more robust in certain areas.

-That can be a good thing if you know exactly what you need to hire for.
+That can be good if you know exactly what you need to hire for.

-An average salary for a mid level designer is precisely $94,606.
+The average salary for a mid-level designer is precisely $94,606.